-To the contrary, most people find it extremely relaxing and they fall asleep!
-A warm room, a comfortable table, well padded out with a cosy blanket (electric blanket in the winter!) and a selection of relaxing music usually ensures a very pleasant experience when you pay a visit to me at Brighton Eyelash Salon.
+On the contrary, most people find it extremely relaxing and they fall asleep!
+A warm room, a comfortable table, well padded out with a cosy blanket (electric blanket in the winte!) and a selection of relaxing music usually ensures a very pleasant experience at Brighton Eyelash Salon.

 Anything I should, or shouldn’t do afterwards?

 Yes.
 Please pay careful attention to the Before/Aftercare page.